Jayson-Fong/Khaopiak/README.md

 <pre>orchard home picture movie only what believe onion physical defy hole among climb brand million edge anchor upgrade sand awake loop layer panther soda</pre>

-This means that end-users need not reference a random character-by-character string, but known words they can quickly type.
+This means that end-users need not reference a random character-by-character string, but known words they can quickly type and remember the spelling of.
 As all words can be identified using their first three letters, Khaopiak can automatically correct typos.

 During this process, hardware manipulation is not required, users do not need to enter logon credentials besides a unique, expiring mnemonic, and mnemonics cannot be reused to download the same upload.